MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-intro.md

 to reliably plan and execute the forest recovery because you use the same source configuration that was used to perform restore tests.
-You can script the recovery, and not contend with different configurations, such as whether the DC holds operations master roles or not, or whether it is a GC or DNS server or not.
+You can script the recovery, and not contend with different configurations, such as whether the DC holds operations master roles or not, or whether it's a GC or DNS server or not.

 > [!NOTE]